PPRP logo

 5. Drugs Used to Treat Pediatric Emergencies (AAP)

-This revision of “Preparing for Pediatric Emergencies: Drugs to Consider” updates the list, indications, and dosages of medications used to treat pediatric emergencies in the prehospital, pediatric clinic, and emergency department settings.
+This clinical report is a revision of “Preparing for Pediatric Emergencies: Drugs to Consider.”
+It updates the list, indications, and dosages of medications used to treat pediatric emergencies in the prehospital, pediatric clinic, and emergency department settings.
 Although it is not an all-inclusive list of medications that may be used in all emergencies, this resource will be helpful when treating a vast majority of pediatric medical emergencies.
 Dosage recommendations are consistent with current emergency references such as the Advanced Pediatric Life Support and Pediatric Advanced Life Support textbooks and American Heart Association resuscitation guidelines.

 This site is hosted by the EMSC Program.